FAQ: Open Access Policy

 - place links to final publisher versions into OpenBU metadata;

-- aim to enable automatic creation for a cover sheet for each downloaded PDF, which among other information will include the URL of the final published version.
+- enable automatic creation for a cover sheet for each downloaded PDF, which among other information will include the citation for the final published version.

 Issues around versioning are native to the internet, and this policy neither eliminates nor exacerbates them.
 BU is keeping a close eye on technological developments that address these problems.

-How will the publisher-formatted version of the article be linked to the final author draft on OpenBU?
++ How will the publisher-formatted version of the article be linked to the accepted manuscripts on OpenBU?
 If the publisher-formatted version is open access, can it replace the author draft in OpenBU?